What Does ‘Under Offer’ Mean? | Homebuying Guide

 Mortgage application and valuation

 If you’re buying with a mortgage, then you should already have a mortgage agreement in principle.
-Once you go under offer the mortgage lender will require further information about the property and your finances.
+Once you go under offer, the mortgage lender will require further information about the property and your finances.
 Your mortgage adviser will be able to assist you with this process.
+To clarify for first-time buyers: what does under offer mean at this stage?
+Essentially, it’s when you begin the mortgage application process in earnest.

 They will conduct a mortgage valuation to ensure the property is worth the agreed price.